Highly sensitive electronic systems can be found in many railway buildings and systems, including, but not limited to signalling and control systems:

 - Level crossing safety systems

-Buildings, systems and the associated electronic equipment, however, are vulnerable to lightning strikes and other electromagnetic sources of interference.
+Buildings, systems, and the associated electronic equipment, however, are vulnerable to lightning strikes and other electromagnetic sources of interference.
 Damage is caused both by direct lightning strikes (for example, in overhead contact lines, tracks or masts) and indirect lightning strikes (for example, in an adjoining building).
 Indirect lightning strikes cause induced surges and partial lightning currents.

 In addition, surges caused within a railway system have to be considered.
 In this context, a distinction is made between switching overvoltages (typically in the microsecond range) and temporary overvoltages.
-These temporary overvoltages can last for several seconds or even minutes until the railway system is disconnected by railway-specific protective devices.
+These temporary overvoltages can last for several seconds or even minutes until the railway system is disconnected from railway-specific protective devices.

-Thanks to its experience in lightning and surge protection over decades and intensive research on railway power supply systems, LSP offers customised overall protection concepts with comprehensive solutions and innovative products.
+Thanks to its experience in lightning and surge protection over decades and intensive research on railway power supply systems, LSP offers customized overall protection concepts with comprehensive solutions and innovative products.
 An extensive safety equipment portfolio rounds off the range of products.